 I use aluminum sheet for end plates (recycled street signs are a good source of aluminum), but you could use any sheet metal, carbon fiber, plywood, etc. The endplate needs to be relatively stiff and light.

 Different racing organizations have rules on end-plate size, and for simplicity, you can make a rectangle or square of whatever the maximum size is.
-Some people will cut a notch on the top trailing edge to create a trailing vortex, and you can shape the bottom to match your pressure zone (see first image).
+Some people will cut a notch on the top trailing edge to lessen the trailing vortex here, and you can shape the bottom to match your low pressure zone (see first image).

 In an article in Racecar Engineering from 2008, Simon McBeath CFD tested end plates of various depths in 25mm increments to 300mm on a 300mm (12″) chord wing.
 I’ll convert these to inches and pounds and summarize them here.
 All end plates were identical in shape, except for the depth below the wing.